marcusoftnet/marcusoftnet.github.io/_posts/2007-09-07-good-introduction-to-instrumentation.md

 blogger_orig_url: http://www.marcusoft.net/2007/09/good-introduction-to-instrumentation.html
 ---

 We'll adding instrumentation to our application but we lack experience in the project.
 Google to the fore!

-A quick search later and i found this good [introduction to instrumentation](http://www.grimes.demon.co.uk/workshops/instrumentationWS.htm) for .NET 2.0.
+A quick search later and I found this good [introduction to instrumentation](http://www.grimes.demon.co.uk/workshops/instrumentationWS.htm) for .NET 2.0.
 I haven't read it all yet but it looks pretty extensive and to be written in a nice comprehensive manner.